Mark44928/neoneofetch/README.md

     - Thanks for using Neoneofetch!
 - [Screenfetch](https://github.com/KittyKatt/screenFetch):
     - We've used some snippets as a base for a few functions in this script.
-    - Some of the ascii logos.
+    - Some of the ASCII logos.
 - [ufetch](https://github.com/jschx/ufetch):
-    - Tiny ascii logos
+    - Tiny ASCII logos